gfranzini/tracer-manual/computed-files.md

 `1101991    1300887    2.0    0.5`

 **NB:** The `.score` file lists results bidirectionally and thus redundantly.
-The two results below, for example, represent the same reuse alignment but the order of the IDs is inverted.
+The two results below, for example, represent the same reuse alignment but the order of the IDs is inverted:

 `1102581    1300887    2.0    0.5`

 `1300887    1102581    2.0    0.5`